BalasubramaniM/zeotap-frontend-challenge/README.md

 # Zeotap Frontend Challenge

 Assignment for Zeotap Frontend Developer Hiring Challenge.
+This application was built using [create-react-app](https://github.com/facebook/create-react-app) and with [Redux](https://redux.js.org/).

 ### Prerequisites